 What he taught me is that we can sanctify every moment through the ordinary things in our lives.
 Seems simple but it is profound.

 Throughout all of this I also began to know Opus Dei members.
 I attended their day-long retreats from time to time and also spent a glorious three full days at a silent retreat at their centre north of Toronto.
 For those who know me the idea of me being silent for that long seems a miracle.

 I also found that not everyone who attends the retreats is a member of Opus Dei.
 Some are friends of The Work as am I.

 I have also attended many of their Masses and have come away each time more in tune with my faith.

-On June 23, Masses are being held around the country to celebrate the 90th anniversary of the founding of Opus Dei by St. Josemaria Escriva.
+On or just prior to June 26, Masses were held around the country to celebrate St. Josemaria Escriva, the founder of Opus Dei.
 Cardinal Thomas Collins is celebrating one of those Masses at Toronto’s Blessed Trinity Church.